tormath1/sysext-tutorial/hands-on-3/README.md

 sudo kubeadm join ... --node-name fcos-worker-01
 ```

-Congratulations, you have deployed a Kubernetes cluster on Flatcar / FCOS using
+Congratulations, you have deployed a Kubernetes cluster on Flatcar and Fedora
-systemd system extensions!
+CoreOS using systemd system extensions!

 ```
 core@localhost ~ $ kubectl get nodes -o wide